qazaqpyn/crud-audit-log/README.md

 # Logging service for bookCRUD

 ## Technologies
-- Audit Log service gRPC Server with Message Queue
+- Audit Log service with gRPC or Message Queue

 ## Before Run
 To run, you must specify environment variables, for example, in the .env file